-This article answers all your questions about the spellings of the word along with the definition, origin, usage and examples.
+This article answers all your questions about the spelling of these two words along with definitions, origins, usage and examples.
 Read along and you will get to know the difference between the two spellings.

-Pediatric (without an a) is the spellings most commonly used in American English which were changed back in 19th century, thanks to Noah Webster and his ‘theory of difference’ of American from the rest of the English speaking world.
-The original spellings of the word are peadiatric (with an a), which were first derived from the Greek language and are still used in all of the world except America.
+Pediatric (without an a) is the spelling most commonly used in American English which was changed back in the 19th century, thanks to Noah Webster and his ‘theory of difference’.
+The original spelling of the word is 'paediatric' (with an a), which was first derived from the Greek language and is still used in all of the world except America.

 This acute-care and community teaching hospital trains medical residents in many disciplines, including internal medicine, critical care medicine, surgery, pediatrics, podiatry, and pathology.
 [CNN Money]